lnsongxf/dimeanalytics/_MkDocs/docs/software.md

 ## Remote Access to Bank Virtual Machines

-You are able to access a World Bank desktop from any personal computer using [Citrix Workspace](https://www.citrix.com/downloads/workspace-app/).
-You will log in using your UPI and token, and giving you the ability to load a virtual desktop from any location.
+You are able to access a virtual World Bank desktop from any personal computer using [Citrix Workspace](https://www.citrix.com/downloads/workspace-app/).
+This is close to, but not exactly the same, as you logging in to your World Bank desktop.
+The difference is that you will not have access to any software installed on your desktop in a local drive (for example Stata) and you will not have access to files saved locally (for example in the Documents folder).
+The virtual desktop is similar if you log in to a new World Bank computer for the first time.
+You will not have your local files, but you will have the network access, the one drive access, the intranet access etc. that you have from any World Bank desktop.

+To log in to your Virtual Desktop follow the following steps:

+1. [Download the Citrix software](https://www.citrix.com/downloads/workspace-app/) for the device you are using (PC, Mac etc.)
+1. After the download is complete, open the software and follow instructions.
+When you are asked to enter email or server address enter: _myconnect.wbg.org_
+1. Then you will be asked to enter your UPI (on the format _wb123456_), the windows password for your World Bank computer, and the passcode you are using for your token.
+    1. If you are using an email token you will get one more window asking you to enter the code sent to your email.
+1. After you are logged in you will get to menu where you can select which software you are accessing.
+You can also click Desktop to get a virtual version of a World Bank computer.

+If you have never logged in on a World Bank computer and therefore do not have a Windows password yet, you should call IT support on 32121 from any World Bank phone, or +1-202-473-2121 from any phone.

 This can also be set up by ITS to provide a secure and powerful server interface for your team to store and analyze data using Virtual Desktop Infrastructure (VDI).

 ## Stata & R